PlanterApp/planter_blog/content/posts/low-maintenance-plants/index.md

 ![Kale plant with a sunny background](kale.jpg)

 Kale is truly an incredible plant.
 Not only is it astoundingly cold-hardy, once established it can grow through almost anything you can throw at it.
 Kale is a top low-maintenance plant pick because you plant it once and enjoy continuous harvests all season long (assuming you are harvesting it for larger, individual leaves).
-To harvest kale just snap off the lowest, largest leaves as close as possible to the stem, making sure to take no more than 30% of the plant off at a time.
+To harvest kale just snap off the lowest, largest leaves as close as possible to the stem, making sure to leave the top of the plant and several upper leaves intact.
 When harvested this way, kale can keep on producing well into fall and even winter…You might even find it grows back again the following year!

 ### Chard